Deplete the Non-Compete – Employer Takeaways from the Latest NLRB Memo

 June 05, 2023 - Christine Gantt-Sorenson

-By: Chris Gantt-Sorenson and Catherine Langdon (2023 Summer Law Clerk)
+By: Chris Gantt-Sorenson and Catherine Langdon (2023 Summer Law Clerk, 2L at University of South Carolina School of Law)

 The National Labor Relations Board (NLRB) has joined the bandwagon of federal agencies attacking non-compete agreements in its recently released Memorandum stating certain non-compete agreements violate a worker’s right to take collective action to improve their working conditions—a right that employees are entitled to under the National Labor Relations Act (NLRA).
 The NLRB believes overbroad non-compete agreements that prohibit an employee's ability to leave one job for another can create an imbalance of power between employers and employees where employees are faced with difficulty in finding new work to replace lost income after leaving one job for better working conditions.
 The NLRB referenced a specific non-compete provision that restricted employment with a competing business for a two-year period in the entirety of the state where the employees resided – something that restrictive covenant law in many states, including South Carolina, actually bars.
 However, the NLRB specifically discussed the agreement was overly broad because it applied to low-wage workers.
 The NLRB and other agencies are hinting that any restrictive covenants applicable to low-wage earners might not be enforceable on that fact alone.